ECP-WarpX/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

 Save Normalizations and Normalized Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The data is split into training and testing subsets.
+We take most of the data (70%) for training, meaning that data is used to update the neural network parameters.
+The testing data is reserved to determine how well the neural network generalizes;
+that is, how well the neural network performs on data that wasn't used to update the neural network parameters.
-With the data properly normalized, it and the normalizations are saved to file for use in training and inference.
+With the data split and properly normalized, it and the normalizations are saved to file for use in training and inference.

 .. literalinclude:: ml_materials/create_dataset.py
    :language: python